Rules for FreeCell

 Strategy Tips

-- Prioritize Aces and Twos: Move these to foundations as soon as possible to free up space.
+- Prioritize Aces and Twos: Move these to the foundations early to free up space.

-- Keep free cells empty: Use them sparingly and always have a plan to empty them again.
+- Keep free cells open: Use them sparingly, and always have a plan to empty them again.

-- Create empty columns: Empty columns are extremely valuable as they can accept long sequences.
+- Create empty columns: These are very useful because they can take long sequences.

-- Plan ahead: Since all cards are visible, study the layout carefully before making moves.
+- Plan ahead: Since every card is visible, take a moment to study the layout before moving.

-- Avoid filling all free cells: This limits you to moving only one card at a time.
+- Avoid filling all free cells: If all four are occupied, you can only move one card at a time.

 FreeCell Variants

-- Baker's Game: Cards build down by suit (not alternating colors), making the game harder.
+- Baker's Game: Cards build down by suit rather than alternating colors, which makes the game harder.

-- Eight Off: Has 8 free cells, but 4 are already occupied at start.
+- Eight Off: Has 8 free cells, but 4 of them start occupied.

-- Seahaven Towers: Combines elements from FreeCell and other solitaires.
+- Seahaven Towers: Borrows elements from FreeCell and other solitaires.

-- Easy FreeCell: Starts with Aces and Twos already placed in foundations.
+- Easy FreeCell: Starts with Aces and Twos already placed in the foundations.

 - Double FreeCell: Played with two decks for a bigger challenge.